 Quentin has produced projects for nearly every Australian television network including his own prime time series, Quentin Crashes for Network Ten.
 He has done short films, commercials and corporate videos and is now taking the big step to feature films.
 Quentin has been a co-star in 4 feature films – most recently he played a pivotal role in George Miller’s smash hit, ‘Mad Max Fury Road’.

 The past 12 months have been hugely successful for Quentin.
 In addition to finishing and releasing his autobiography, he co-wrote and performed a critically acclaimed stage show about turning 40 as part of the Adelaide Fringe Festival.
 Quentin also hosts a radio series called ‘BIG’ on ABC Radio as well being the film reviewer for the Breakfast Show on ABC 891 Adelaide.
+Quentin also has his own Podcast called Q-CAST which you can follow by CLICKING HERE.

 He has been an inspiration to thousands of people and is well known for his exceptional and robust personality and his ability to overcome adversity against all the odds.
 One of Quentin’s many goals is to be able to motivate others to follow their dreams and reach the highest level of success.
 He does this actively through social media as a blogger on YouTube, Facebook, Twitter and Tumblr and has affectionately called his followers his Qpeeps.
 Quentin is sure to continue to achieve his goals and motivate others no matter what obstacles life puts in front of him.